Gareth Gates: Personal life

-In 2009, it was reported that Gates has made an estimated £6.5 million during his career to date.
+In 2009, it was reported that Gates had made an estimated £6.5 million during his career to date.
 The Irish Independent newspaper reported that Gates was one of a number of celebrities with investments in the company Ingenious Media, which backed a number of films, including Avatar and X-Men Origins: Wolverine.

 Charitable causes

 On 7 September 2008, Gates played for England against The Rest of the World in Soccer Aid 2008 at Wembley in aid of UNICEF.